 – The majority of the Ink Group’s suppliers are low risk with whom Ink maintains a long term and good working relationship;

-- The Ink Group requires specific contractual commitments in our partner, subcontractor and supplier contracts, commitments are due to be included in freelance agreements in 2021; and
+– The Ink Group requires specific contractual commitments in our partner, subcontractor and supplier contracts; and

 – The Ink Group reviews its existing supply chains to identify any high risk suppliers and/or jurisdictions.

 The Ink Group has set the following key performance indicators to measure its effectiveness in ensuring modern slavery and human trafficking is not taking place in the Ink Group’ business or in any of its supply chains.